daghanacay/ai-with-sagemaker-studio/Step1-SetupSagemaker/README.md

 This will create a Python3 environment that you can use for your Jupyter notebook.
 After the environment is created you need to select the kernel as shown below.

 ![Kernelpython3](images/KernelSelect.png)

+## Next step

+Please continue to the [next step](../Step2-RunAutoML/README.md) where we train a model to predict cutomer behavior on a fictitious data